-Trump plans remarks on drug prices, high on voters’ concerns
+Trump focusing on drug prices, high among voters’ concerns

 - Despite some bumps, Boeing's production pace improves and cash continues to flow

-Before that visit, the department released a report that finds U.S. prices for the top drugs administered in doctor’s offices are nearly twice as high as in foreign countries.
-Many are cancer drugs that Medicare pays for directly.
+In advance of that speech, HHS released a report that found U.S. prices for the top drugs administered in doctor’s offices are nearly twice as high as in foreign countries.
+The list includes many cancer drugs.
+Medicare pays directly for them under its “Part B” coverage for outpatient care.

+On Twitter, HHS Secretary Alex Azar said “the current international pricing system has put America in last place.”
+In most other economically advanced countries, governments take a direct role in setting drug prices.
+That’s something the United States traditionally has avoided, and Republicans in particular are loath to do.

+Azar said Medicare spent about $8 billion more for drugs in the study than if the prices paid by the program were scaled to international prices.
+Any push to dramatically lower prices here would meet resistance not only from drugmakers but from doctors, two of the most powerful lobbies.